-Chicken - I usually cook a few chicken breasts specifically for soup.
+- Chicken - I usually cook a few chicken breasts specifically for soup.
 But a great alternative is using leftover rotisserie or roasted chicken.
-You will need a little over 3 cups, which is about 1 1/2 pounds of uncooked chicken.
+You will need a little over 3 cups, which is about 1 ½ pounds of uncooked chicken.

-Onions and garlic - Don't skip out on these important ingredients for building flavor.
+- Onions and garlic - Don't skip out on these important ingredients for building flavor.

-Spices - We are using a combination of cumin, oregano, cayenne pepper, salt and black pepper.
+- Spices - We are using a combination of cumin, oregano, cayenne pepper, salt and black pepper.
 This gives a little kick and provides the chili flavor.
 Skip the pre-made packet and go for ground spices.

-Coconut Milk - Milk is totally optional for this recipe.
+- Coconut Milk - Milk is totally optional for this recipe.
 It will add a little extra creaminess to the final product.
 You can leave it out if you don't care for coconut and the recipe will still turn out great.

-How do you thicken white chicken chili?
+How to thicken white chicken chili?

 Some recipes call for a roux (flour & butter) or lots of dairy products (cream cheese, sour cream and cheese) to thicken.
-In this recipe, we are using the starch from the beans to naturally thicken the soup to keep it gluten and dairy free.
+In this recipe, we are using the starch from the potatoes and beans to naturally thicken the soup to keep it gluten and dairy free.

 If you like your soup a little thicker, you can always let it cook down for 5-10 minutes with no lid, so some moisture evaporates.

-We usually top with dairy free cheese, dairy free sour cream, or slices of jalapeños if you like spice.
-This chili is fantastic paired with my sweet skillet cornbread, corn muffins or even chips.
+We usually top with dairy free cheese, dairy free sour cream, or slices of jalapeños and avocado if you like spice.
+This chili is fantastic paired with my sweet skillet cornbread, gluten free corn muffins or even chips.

-Gluten Free and Dairy Free White Bean Chicken Chili
+Gluten Free White Chicken Chili

-- 2 Tbsp Olive Oil
+- 2 Tablespoon Olive Oil

-- 1 C Onion diced (1/2 a medium onion)
+- 1 Cup Onion diced (½ a medium onion)

 - 4 Cloves Garlic minced